Chennaipy/website/content/pages/team.md

 Title: Team

-Lot of volunteers are helping ChennaiPy for conducting Python events in and around Chennai.
+Lot of volunteers are helping Chennaipy for conducting Python events in and around Chennai.
 As a Python User community we are appreciating their work towards open source.

-List of Volunteers who help chennaipy in various ways.
+List of Volunteers who help Chennaipy in various ways.

 ### Event Organizers

- * Vijaykumar B
+ * Vijay Kumar B

 ### Mailing List Moderator

- * Vijaykumar B
+ * Vijay Kumar B
+ * Shrayas R

 ### Twitter Account Maintainers